 Some of the most common types of medication are listed below.
 They are taken by mouth or injection.

-Your doctor may prescribe medications or other treatments to reduce your chances of developing eye disease, kidney disease, and other conditions that are more common in people with diabetes.
+Your doctor may prescribe medicines or other treatments to reduce your chance of developing eye disease, kidney disease, and other conditions that are common in people with diabetes.
 These conditions are called complications of diabetes.

 After many years, diabetes can lead to serious problems: